esl-epfl/x-heep/docs/source/Peripherals/DMA.md

-The DMA HAL can follow up on these changes or let the application be in charge.
+The DMA HAL can follow up on these changes or let the application be in charge of them.
 For this purpose, three different types of _end events_ are defined:

 *  **Polling**: The HAL will disable interrupts from the DMA.
 The application will need to frequently query the status of the DMA to know when a transaction has finished.